 Q: Is there any other advice you would like to offer new expat arrivals?

-A: Just to hurry up as the wonderful Lyon is waiting!
-The only thing is that they need to be mentally prepared for the high cost of living and remember sort out your healthcare here – as good as it is, all the red tape takes time.
+A: Just hurry up, as the wonderful Lyon is waiting!
+The only thing is that they need to be mentally prepared for the high cost of living and remember to sort out their healthcare here – as good as it is, all the red tape takes time.
 Indeed, I would search for a place to live and school before coming over and try to connect with Facebook groups or expat organisations for any questions and concerns you may have.
 People are really helpful and welcoming.

 I am also here for any questions or chat.
 If anyone would like to find out a bit about Lyon, they can have a look at my blog searching for Lyon or France: www.shopaholicfromhome.com; as well as contact me via email: firstname.lastname@example.org